hydrusnetwork/hydrus/docs/getting_started_installing.md

 ## downloading

-You can get the latest release at [my github releases page](https://github.com/hydrusnetwork/hydrus/releases).
+You can get the latest release at [the github releases page](https://github.com/hydrusnetwork/hydrus/releases).

 I try to release a new version every Wednesday by 8pm EST and write an accompanying post on [my tumblr](http://hydrus.tumblr.com/) and a Hydrus Network General thread on [8chan.moe /t/](https://8chan.moe/t/catalog.html).